wp-cli/handbook/commands/media/import.md

     $ wp media import ~/Pictures/**\/*.jpg
     Imported file '/home/person/Pictures/beautiful-youg-girl-in-ivy.jpg' as attachment ID 1751.
     Imported file '/home/person/Pictures/fashion-girl.jpg' as attachment ID 1752.
-    Success: Imported 2 of 2 images.
+    Success: Imported 2 of 2 items.

     # Import a local image and set it to be the post thumbnail for a post.
     $ wp media import ~/Downloads/image.png --post_id=123 --title="A downloaded picture" --featured_image